-Not only is Lyon amazingly beautiful but for some 80 years Lyon has also been recognised as the food capital of France and the world.
-In 1935, famed French food critic Curnonsky, dubbed the Prince of Gastronmy, described the city of Lyon as the ‘world capital of gastronomy’.
-If you ever find yourself in Lyon, you are obliged to test, try and enjoy the food, and you’ll truly learn about the origins of a common passion in France – a love of French food.
+Not only is Lyon amazingly beautiful but it’s also the food capital of France.
+In 1935, French food critic Curnonsky, dubbed the Prince of Gastronmy, described the city of Lyon as the ‘world capital of gastronomy’.
+If you ever find yourself in Lyon, you must test, try, and enjoy the food; you’ll truly learn about the origins of a common passion in France – a love of French food.

 Lyon is the ideal place to discover French cuisine and to fall in love with it.
 With more than 1,500 eateries, Lyon city has one of the highest concentrations of restaurants per capita in France.
 In the 21st century, Lyon’s simple and high-quality cuisine has been exported to other parts of France and abroad.

-Lyon is an amazing place: a big, modern and historic city.
-It’s full of authentic French people who have their own way of communicating but are lovely, funny and chatty, adding to the city’s charm.
-But instead of praising Lyon for its beauty and importance as a French city, here are 10 reasons why it’s renown as the capital of gastronomy.
+Lyon is an amazing place: a big, modern, and historic city.
+It’s full of authentic people with their own way of communicating but are lovely, funny and chatty, adding to the city’s charm.
+But instead of praising Lyon for its beauty, here are 10 reasons why it’s the capital of gastronomy.

 Bring some those Lyonnais flavors into the comfort of your own home with HelloFresh.
 They provide fresh and innovative recipe boxes direct to your front door.
 Choose from a wide range of colorful meals from France and beyond that are perfect for taking your meals to the next level.
 Get more from mealtime with HelloFresh.